Do you want a cell tower in front of your home?

 Broadband — Our Town, Our Choice is raising $50,000 to fund a professional lobbying effort, based in Washington, DC to oppose Federal legislation and FCC regulations that would preempt local authority over the siting of so-called "Small Cell" Wireless Telecommunications Facilities in residential areas.
 Such legislation and regulations would allow the Telecom companies to deploy powerful, Close Proximity Microwave Radiation Antennas (CPMRAs) and additional equipment (up to 28 cubic feet, per FCC WT-Docket 17-79 and US Senate bill S.3157) on or next to utility poles and light poles that are 10 to 25 feet from homes.
 The legislation and regulations would allow this to happen nearly everywhere, even if your town does not want this invasion.

 We are planning a 12-month lobbying effort, which started on October 1, 2018.
-We already completed over 20 meetings at the US Senate and House and at the Federal Communications Commission in 2018.
+We completed six weeks of full-time lobbying at the US Senate and House and at the Federal Communications Commission in 2018.
 We have scheduled another three weeks of full-time lobbying in Washington, DC in Jan/Feb 2019.

 Broadband - Our Town, Our Choice is a lobby-funding group and not a 501(c)(3) organization, therefore, your donation will not be tax deductible.

 About 28 cu. ft. of equipment; 5 cu. ft. antenna (not shown) at top of pole.